WVUHPC/Introduction-HPC/_episodes/307-slurm.md

 	# Fibonacci Series
 	b=`expr $SLURM_ARRAY_TASK_ID + 1`

-	echo "10 first elements in the Fibonacci Sequence" echo ""
+	echo "10 first elements in the Fibonacci Sequence." echo ""
 	echo "Starting with $a and $b"
 	echo ""